Dental Assisting Rapid Track - D.A.R.T.

 10) remove sutures placed by a licensed dentist

 11) take impressions for space maintainers, orthodontic appliances, and occlusal guards

 13) apply topical anticariogenic agents to the teeth

 17) take dental x-rays in accordance with Public Health Law

 18) perform such other dental supportive services authorized by the dentist and consistent with New York State laws, rules and regulations.

 Requirements for Program Entrance

 Completed physical examination.
 High school graduate or high school equivalency diploma.
 CPR certification.
 The online option is for currently employed Dental Assistants with a sponsoring dentist.

-NOTE to Students: To remain in the program students must receive a grade of C or better in all courses prefixed DAS and a grade of C- in all courses prefixed DEN.
+NOTE to Students: The online DART program must be completed in four semesters or less.
+Some students complete the program in two semesters (if they register early and courses are available).
+Completing in one year is not always possible.
+Please see Dental Studies faculty for advisement.
+To remain in the program students must receive a grade of C or better in all courses prefixed DAS and a grade of C- in all courses prefixed DEN.
 An option exists to "place out" of certain courses.
 Inquire with the program director in regard to this option.